Amit-TheDeveloper/customertransactionservice/README.md

 3.2) Viewing records from browser(H2-console):
 As the application uses in-memory data base H2.
 Data can be viewd from H2 browser console.
-Open browser and go to url [http://localhost:9091/h2-console/login.jsp] and click connect.
+1) Open browser and go to url [http://localhost:9091/h2-console/login.jsp]
+2) Use JDBC URL: jdbc:h2:mem:customertransactiondb
+3) Click connect.
 Tables available are CUSTOMERS, ACCOUNTS and TRANSACTIONS for respective activities.

 3.3) GET api's can be hit from browser to get the results.